Jessica Coon

-Jessica Coon is a professor of linguistics at McGill University and Canada Research Chair in syntax and indigenous languages.
-She was the linguistics expert consultant for the 2016 film Arrival.
+Jessica Coon is a James McGill Professor of Linguistics at McGill University She was the linguistics expert consultant for the 2016 film Arrival.

-Coon works on ergativity, split ergativity, case and agreement, nominalization, field methodology, and collaborative language work in Ch'ol and Chuj (Mayan) and Mi'gmaq (Algonquian).
+Coon works on syntactic theory and cross-linguistic variation with a focus on Mayan languages.
+She has published work on topics including ergativity, split ergativity, verb-initial word order, case and agreement, and nominalization.
+She has also published research on topics in Mi'gmaq (Algonquian) and Kanien'kéha (Northern Iroquoian).
+In addition to research in syntactic theory, she has co-led grant-funded projects which collaborate with language speakers and learners to contribute to language revitalization initiatives.

 Early life and education

 Coon received her PhD from MIT in 2010 with a dissertation on aspect-based split ergativity, with a focus on the Ch'ol (Mayan) language, and cross-linguistic extensions.

 Coon received her BA in linguistics-anthropology from Reed College in May 2004.

-Career

-Coon teaches linguistics to both graduate and undergraduate students at McGill University.

-In 2011, she began collaborating with language teachers in the Mi’gmaq Listuguj community, in order to document, research, and develop teaching materials for Mi’gmaq, a First Nations language of Quebec.

-Coon was consulted during the finalization of the script for Denis Villeneuve's Arrival for her linguistics expertise.
-She wrote a piece for the Museum of the Moving Image on fieldwork and alien grammars, following her work on Arrival.

-Since 2018, Coon has led a National Geographic project "to record, transcribe, and translate narratives across different dialects of Ch'ol."